Slapp62/portfolio_site/readme.md

 # Simcha Lapp Portfolio

 Welcome to the **Simcha Lapp Portfolio** project!
 This portfolio showcases my work, skills, and contact information in a clean, modern, and responsive design.
-Built using **HTML, CSS, SASS, Bootstrap**, and additional UI design principles, this portfolio highlights both my web development and design capabilities.
+Built using **HTML, CSS, SASS, Bootstrap, and JavaScript** (with EmailJS integration), this portfolio highlights both my web development and design capabilities.

 ## Table of Contents